 In Trooper Caffran's Day in the Limelight in Ghostmaker, his squad encounters and defeats a Khornate Chaos cult, which worships death.
 As a reward, he gets to execute the cult leader personally — but refuses, saying that since the cultist longs for death, keeping him alive is the real way to punish him.
 Gaunt agrees.

 One of the short stories in Fear the Alien anthology book has a Dark Eldar Archon sparing the life of a woman who answered his question, despite her begging to die since her husband was killed.
-Unusually for Dark Eldar, tho, the Archon was not being intentionally cruel: he spared her life so that she may savour her agony, which the Dark Eldar (being beings who literally feed on pain and misery) would consider a good thing.
+Unusually for Dark Eldar, though, the Archon was not being intentionally cruel: he spared her life so that she may savour her agony, which the Dark Eldar (being beings who literally feed on pain and misery) would consider a good thing.

 At the end of Fool's Fate, the Pale Woman's prophecies have all been thwarted and her power destroyed.
 She screams at Fitz to kill her, saying that her visions told her this would happen if she failed.
-Fitz responds that they are not in her vision of the future but his, and that she dies slowly, alone.
+Fitz responds that they are not in her vision of the future, but his, and that she dies slowly, alone.
 She does.

 This is advocated in The Bible.
 "If your enemy is hungry, give him food to eat; if he is thirsty, give him water to drink.
 In doing this, you will heap burning coals on his head."

-In Mountains of Mourning novella Miles Vorkosigan had to judge an old woman for the killing of her "mutant" granddaughter (who only had a harelip, actually).
+In the Mountains of Mourning novella, Miles Vorkosigan had to judge an old woman for the killing of her "mutant" granddaughter (who only had a harelip, actually).
 The woman was upholding cruel traditions she'd grown up with, but executing her (per the law) would not serve any purpose other than to make people cling more tightly to the backwards traditions rather than less.
 Instead, Miles declared her legally dead and forbade anyone from performing traditional funerary rites for her.
 In her mind, and in the minds of those who would have agreed with her killing her granddaughter, this effectively destroyed her soul.
 It also made her legally dependent on her daughter, the mother of the child she had murdered.

 In a later Miles Vorkosigan novel, Memory, his boss/mentor Illyan's biochip was sabotaged by one of Illyan's subordinates and friends, which nearly drove him insane to the point where he begged for a clean death.
 After they ferret out the culprit, Miles wonders if the man will commit suicide now that he's been caught, and asks Illyan if he would want to allow that.